Want to get the best Gevi espresso machine? Check out our top picks and a buying guide so you can choose the perfect coffee machine for you.

 And you’re not wrong.
 Gevi is set on giving you the best bang for your buck, so many models come with the same high-quality features.

 But of course, there are some crucial differences between them.
-And in this section, we’ll discuss everything you need to keep an eye on when choosing the best model for you.
+In this section, we’ll discuss everything you need to keep an eye on when choosing the best model for you.

 What size to choose?